pierre-jean/pierre-jean.github.io/source/_posts/2014-05-13-3d-iso-introduction.markdown

 {% img /images/iso/iso-screen-04.png %}

- - Skew on right by 30°.
+ - Skew to the right by 30°.

 {% img /images/iso/iso-screen-05.png %}

- - Rotate on right by 30°
+ - Rotate to the right by 30°

 {% img /images/iso/iso-screen-06.png %}